 It was 12 midnight and I was at our Makati office pounding away on the internet when I got a “page” ( pre-yahoo messenger, this meant an instant message sent by one user to another within the same ISP- Internet Service Provider).
 And all it said was “Hi Mon, how are you?”.
 I was surprised since I never liked the idea of paging and did not even know user- “omni”.
 It turned out that omni or Mariel was actually paging my good friend Mon Ser who at one time used my internet account to page some users on the net probably expecting to lure young, nubile women ( just kidding, Mon).
 It turned out too that Mariel had just received her computer from repairs that day and was thus offline for quite sometime.
 She had merely wanted to test the machine.
 What happened next was probably cooked up in heaven, because we ( Mariel and me) both will not be able to explain to this day why it just happened.

-On that day in May, having prepped her by asking her to watch out for a Keannu Reeves lookalike (it’s about the hair thing in “Matrix” the movie), I was able to get her to give me her cellphone number just in case “I get lost”.
-Fiendishly, I had planned to dial her mobile number from afar, look if I liked what I saw and make my “great escape” if I didn’t.
-Of course I executed my plan with the precision of Seal team Six.
+On that day in May, having prepped her by asking her to watch out for a Keannu Reeves lookalike (it’s about the hair thing in “Matrix” the movie), I was able to get her to give me her cellphone number just in case I got lost.
+Fiendishly, I had planned to dial her mobile number from afar, look first and check if I liked what I saw, and make a great escape if I did not.
+Necessarily, I executed my plan with the precision of Seal Team Six.

-Mariel, my princess, I miss you and love you so much.
+Mariel, my princess, I miss you now and love you so much.
 One day we will meet again and will never be apart forever.